Updated: 7/25/18, 3/12/17

 - Burn off the pitch.
-For this, you must have excellant ventilation.
+For this, you must have excellent ventilation.
 Remember: if you can smell it, the ventilation isn’t enough.

 - If you are using the “burn-off” method, don’t drop the piece right into the pickle (that’s a no-no anyway), quench it in water first and scrub with a brass brush to keep the gunk out of your pickle.

 If you choose to “warm and wipe“, you will need to de-grease the metal before putting it in the pickle.
 Use a detergent soap to remove the balm or oil or you can try pumice powder or a cleanser like Bon Ami.
-Suppliers for pumice powder (among many others) are: Wholesale Supplies Plus – Crafter’s Choice brand – 1lb. – $1.84 US (not sure if this is too fine a grit or not).
-Maybe someone can try it and let me know!
-It sure is cheap.
-Rio Grande, 3lbs – $9.25 US, Otto Frei, 1lb. – $12.10 US.
-Manufacturer of Bon Ami.
+I like using Dawn dish detergent and hot water for degreasing.

 What to do Next

 After you remove your metal from the pitch, you need to re-surface the pitch.
 Gently heat with either a brushy flame or the heat gun, until the surface returns to its shiny, smooth state.
-Usually though, things aren’t that easy – especially with deeply repousee´d areas.
-So, you might need one more tool – a putty knife (you can find one from Harbor Freight – natch!) is handy for scraping off globs of pitch that are threatening to slump off the edge.
+Usually, though, things aren’t that easy – especially with deeply repousee´d areas.
+So, you might need one more tool – a putty knife is handy for scraping off globs of pitch that are threatening to slump off the edge.
 Just drag and plop the offending pitch into the low areas.
 Sometimes, I heat my putty knife a bit to encourage the pitch to abandon the surface of the putty knife.

 I usually heat most of the pitch and then start adding chunks.
 I carefully monitor the pitch so that it doesn’t overflow the bowl (but, I’m not always successful!).
 I, quickly, remove the pitch from the heat and start mounding it in the center, using a wide-ish putty knife.
 At this point, I’m shaping and moving the pitch towards the middle of the bowl.